-- (3) Where a consumer agreement does not provide a specific time for delivery of any goods or supply of a service, the supplier shall not require that the consumer accept delivery or performance of the services at an unreasonable time. - 24.
-(1) A consumer is deemed to have accepted goods when -
+(3) Where a consumer agreement does not provide a specific time for delivery of any goods or supply of a service, the supplier shall not require that the consumer accept delivery or performance of the services at an unreasonable time.
+Equally, the consumer is not to be held liable for return visit if the supplier or his representatives tired to deliver the service at an unreasonable time or without reasonable notice.